Dale Holmes

-Dale Holmes (born 6 October 1971, Heanor, Derbyshire) is a British former professional "Old/Mid School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1983 to 2009.
+Dale Holmes (born 6 October 1971) is a retired British professional "Old/Mid School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1983 to 2009.
+He now lives in San Diego, California.

 Racing career milestones

 Note: Professional first are on the national level unless otherwise indicated.

 Started Racing: 1982, aged 10, in England.
 He first noticed BMX on reading a BMX mag back in 1980.

 First race result: Fourth place in 9 year age group at the Nottingham Outlaws BMX track in Nottingham, England.